 A popular affiliate program to start with is the Amazon Associates Program.
 You can make money with Amazon.
 However, it does take time.
 Currently Amazon only offers a 24 hour cookie.
 That means that your reader has 24 hours to purchase something, after clicking on your affiliate link.
 If they save the item and purchase it 2 days later, you won’t receive a cent.

 Many bloggers also join the ShareASale affiliate program.
 It is easy for new bloggers to join, and there are numerous merchants to work with.
-Once you’ve signed up with ShareASale, search through their various merchants and find the ones that are relevant to your site.
+Once you’ve signed up with ShareASale, search through their various merchants and find the ones that are relevant to your site and fit your niche.

 Have a favorite course or e-book that has worked well for you?
 Contact the writer and find out if they have an affiliate program.
 Many books, guides, and courses do.